raitraidma/pgtest/README.md

 ```

 ## Data types
-You can all data types from:
+You can retrieve all data types from:
 ```sql
 SELECT DISTINCT (CASE
   WHEN p.data_type = 'ARRAY' THEN et.data_type::VARCHAR || '[]'